Available 24X7 Call For Free Consultation (281) 587-1111

 Insurance Company Tactics are Outside Your Lawyer’s Control

-Lawyers who handle personal injury cases do not control insurance companies’ tactics, leading to much frustration for personal injury victims.
+Lawyers who handle personal injury cases often lack control over insurance companies’ tactics, leading to significant frustration for personal injury victims.

-Litigation and lawsuits take time and effort; sometimes, reasonable, quick settlements are impossible, regardless of who represents the victim.
+Litigation and lawsuits require time and effort; sometimes, reasonable and quick settlements are impossible, regardless of who represents the victim.

 Protecting Your Interests